LCD TV Display Enhancement Controller

 LCD TV manufacturers are quick to create new competitive edges for their products.
 Motion image blurring of fast moving objects is emerging as a key technical challenge for high-end LCD TV manufacturers.

-The LCD Display Enhancement Controller (LDEC) is jointly developed by ICD and MPT to reduce the motion blurring effects on LCD TVs and to realize the algorithm on silicon IP for commercial adoption.
+The LCD Display Enhancement Controller (LDEC) is jointly developed by ICD and SI to reduce the motion blurring effects on LCD TVs and to realize the algorithm on silicon IP for commercial adoption.

 Motion blurring is the smearing of fast moving objects on LCD.
 The main causes of LCD TV motion blurring are slow liquid crystal (LC) response time and long display image hold time.
 Display image hold-type effect is perceptual.
 The longer and brighter a picture is displayed, the slower its residue image will fade in human brains.
 Human eyes, however, track the motion of moving objects on the screen.
 This technology focuses on reducing the hold time of each displayed image by increasing the frame rate up-conversion (FRC) from 60fps to 120fps or 240fps.